cedricp/ddt4all/README.md

 Copy the 'ecus' directory from your DDT2000 database to the root of the sources tree and launch ddt4all.py, you are now ready to use it

+## How to launch the application ?

+* Windows : double click DDT4ALL.BAT file
+* Linux : from a terminal, type `python ddt4all.py`

 ## How to compress XML files ?

 ### From a terminal :